Balancingrock/classic-jekyll-theme/README.md

 - The files `_layouts/default.html`, `_data/setup.yml` have been updated.
 	- Note that the global variable _secondary_column_ has been changed to _secondary-column_.
 	- And _tertiary_column_ has been changed to _tertiary-column_.

+### from 1.7.0 to 1.7.1

+- Update the version number in the `Gemfile` & delete the `Gemfile.lock` file.
+- The file `_includes/widgets/recent-posts.html` has been updated.

 ## Feedback